By Dan Carlson

 If you’re here, chances are you’re considering the Dutch as your chosen nationality.
 There are many reasons for choosing this course.
 You may have an aversion to red coats and ugly teeth.
 You may not like cheese for curly moustaches.
 You like the pirate’s life, but would rather have government backing instead of a guaranteed trip to the gallows next time you make port.
 Hell, you might be like most of the New World and have a burning desire to bite your thumb at those dastardly Spaniards and take as much of their stolen wealth for yourself (see, the “Pirates: A Faction Overview” for more info!).
 If you answered “Aye aye!”
 To ANY of these questions, congrats!
 Grab your clogs and orange sashes!
 You’ll make a fine addition to the Dutch Nationality!

 Among all the Nationalities’ represented in Blood and plunder, The Dutch have the fewest factions.
-They have three Sea factions and two Land Factions.
+They have Four Sea factions and Three Land Factions.
 They are efficient in both regards and offer a no nonsense look at combat.
 At Sea, the Dutch field the best dedicated boarding party and most well rounded sailor unit currently in the game (Enter Ploeg and Zeeliden; respectively).
 On Land, they fare like the other Militias of the Major Powers.
 However, they can field Boslopers (a unit similar to the Coureurs des Bois) for quick hit and run musket attacks and the Jewish Militia, a no-nonsense militia that while more expensive than most militia units, is much harder to dislodge from a position.

 Dutch Privateers

-This is one of two naval factions under the Dutch Nationality.
+This is one of three naval factions under the Dutch Nationality.
 This Force is most comparable to the French and English Buccaneers in that it is a seagoing Force that isn’t a Nationalities’ Navy.
 For a more in depth overview, check out the Article (written by yours truly) as I’ll only be covering the basics here.
 Narrative-wise you can choose to play as true a Force with or without a Letter of Marque (Zeelanders) or a Force under the employ of the Dutch West India Company.
 One lets you stay in melee a little better, and the other focuses on your Fatigue Management.
 The units are as utilitarian as you’d expect, with sailors in the form of Zeeliden, sailor musketeers (Kapers), a boarding party in the Enter Ploeg, and European Sailors.
 Support units consist of the Jewish Militia and the Militie (The Dutch “standard” militia unit).
 Command options include a colorful cast of characters, all designed to kick some MAJOR stern at sea.

 Dutch Navy